-He sauntered down the walk to the tool shed, went in and soon came out leading a large, brown dog by a chain.
+He sauntered down the walk to the tool shed, and soon came out leading a large, brown dog by a chain.
 This was Bruno.
-He was snapping and snarling and biting at his chain as he went along, though Mr. Wood led him very kindly, and when he saw me he acted as if he could have torn me to pieces.
-After Mr. Wood took him behind the barn, he came back and got his gun.
-I ran away so that I would not hear the sound of it, for I could not help feeling sorry for Bruno.
+He was snapping and snarling as he went along, and biting at his chain, though Mr. Wood led him very kindly, and when he saw me he acted as if he could have torn me to pieces.
+After taking him behind the barn, Mr. Wood came back and got his gun.
+I ran away, so that I would not hear the sound of it, for I could not help feeling sorry for Bruno.